Robot Learning with Crash Constraints: Introduction

 The \gpcr~model is tailored to the LCC problem and exhibits two main benefits with respect to existing approaches for robot learning with BO.
 First, it removes the need of penalizing failure cases with user-defined penalties to the reward.
 Instead, those failure cases are captured in the \gpcr~that models the constraint.
-Second, a natural advantage of \gpcr~is that it offers the possibility of treating the constraint threshold as a hyperparameter, which can be estimated from data.
-This brings two advantages along: (i) removing the need of expert knowledge to define the constraint threshold, which is usually a challenging problem \cite{berkenkamp2016safe}, and (ii) reducing possible human bias introduced by ad hoc choices.
+Second, \gpcr~treats the constraint threshold as a hyperparameter and estimates it from data.
+This brings two advantages along: (i) mitigating the need of expert knowledge to define the constraint threshold, which is usually a challenging problem \cite{berkenkamp2016safe}, and (ii) reducing possible human bias introduced by ad hoc choices.

 \textbf{Contributions:} This paper proposes three main contributions.
-First, a novel BOC framework that specifically addresses the LCC problem by (i) transferring the modelling effort of robot failures to the constraint and (ii) mitigating failures during learning.
-Within this framework, any available BOC aquisition function can be used.
+First, a novel BOC framework that specifically addresses the LCC problem by (i) transferring the modeling effort of robot failures to the constraint and (ii) mitigating failures during learning.
+Within this framework, any available BOC acquisition function can be used.
 However, because the popular expected improvement with constraints (EIC) \cite{gelbart2014bayesian} is employed herein, we name our framework \emph{expected improvement with crash constraints} (\eicc).
+In general, \eicc~becomes useful when the ``reason for failure'' can be measured upon success, but estimating the constraint threshold requires large amounts of expert knowledge.
 Second, we propose a novel single-output GP model (\gpcr) for the constraint that handles hybrid data (discrete labels and real values) and treats the constraint threshold as a hyperparameter, hence reducing the need for expert knowledge.
 Third, we propose for the first time a solution to the LCC problem when learning from data on a real system, specifically, on a real jumping quadruped robot (cf. \cref{fig:eye_catcher}).
-Our approach enabled the quadruped to learn significantly higher jumps than those found throughout manual tuning.
+Our approach enabled the quadruped to learn significantly higher jumps than those found with manual tuning.